ictidev/cresta-emc-device-event-handler/README.md

 # Cresta EMC Device Event Handler

 ## Overview
-**ICTIEMCEventHandlerService** is a Windows Service designed to handle telephony events using the **Avaya EMC Developer CSTA** framework.
+**Cresta EMC Device Event Handler** is a Windows Service designed to handle telephony events using the **Avaya EMC Developer CSTA** framework.
 It connects to an XML telephony server (TServer) to monitor devices, agents, and queues, and integrates with **Cresta API** for real-time call event reporting and analytics.

 ---